CrabNickolson/pirate_base_plugin/README.md

 ## Documentation

 ### Game Events
-`GameEvents` is a helper class that let's you hook into common game events, e.g. `GameEvents.RunOnGameInit(callback)`.
+`GameEvents` is a helper class that let's you get callbacks for common game events.
+You will most likely need `GameEvents.RunOnGameInit(callback)` to be able to hook into game systems after they have been initialized.

 ### Scripting
 `ModScripting` lets you register custom MiScript commands.
 To do this, you must create a new IL2CPP class that implements your commands: